thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 Our main focus of development was on the CLJS frontend parts of the app, which (like 99% of all Clojurescript web apps) is based on React.js.
-Of the available wrappers, I’ve always found [Reagent](https://reagent-project.github.io) the most lightweight and least painful, so proposed to use this here too.
-Together with a completely [datadriven 100LOC router](https://github.com/thi-ng/ws-ldn-2/blob/master/src/cljs/ws_ldn_2/router.cljs), which I’ve been using for many of my own projects and a sprinkling of Bootstrap, we had a basic SPA skeleton app running in no time.
+Of the available wrappers, I've always found [Reagent](https://reagent-project.github.io) the most lightweight and least painful, so proposed to use this here too.
+Together with a completely [datadriven 100LOC router](https://github.com/thi-ng/ws-ldn-2/blob/master/src/cljs/ws_ldn_2/router.cljs), which I've been using for many of my own projects and a sprinkling of Bootstrap, we had a basic SPA skeleton app running in no time.

 Integrating 3rd party JS libraries into CLJS projects used to be somewhat